 The literal translation of không có gì or không có chi is there isn’t any problem.
 You may have noted that there is no Vietnamese word for problem in không có gì/chi.
 Indeed, the longer phrase is không có vấn đề gì/chi where vấn đề is the Vietnamese word for problem But since it’s longer, you would virtually always hear the phrase không có gì/chi as the answer for thank you.

-Note that in the video, Donna suggests không sao as an alternative to không có chi/gì.
+Note that sometimes không sao is used as an alternative to không có chi/gì.
 In practice, this phrase, as well as không có chi/gì, is often used to respond to someone saying sorry: Someone says Xin lỗi and you reply Không sao, which means the same as no problem in English.

 - To say thank you: cám ơn + [word for You]